sezna/nps/README.md

 If you have a `help` script, then your `help` script will be run.
 Otherwise, this will output the help.

-> Note: you can do this with `p-s --help`, but if you're using the `start` script in your `package.json` this allows you
+> Note: you can do this with `nps --help`, but if you're using the `start` script in your `package.json` this allows you
 > to run `npm start help` rather than `npm start -- --help`

 ##### init